fhcarmona/fhcarmona/README.md

 # Introduction

-Hello, I'm Fábio Henrique Carmona, Brazilian, graduate student in game development (Fatec Carapicuiba).
+Hello, I'm Fábio Henrique Carmona, Brazilian, student in game development (Fatec Carapicuiba).

-Trying to migrate from backend software development (programming since 2012~) to unity/unreal game development.
-Email 'f.h.carmona@outlook.com'

-Life guide:

-- Learn something each day;
-- Show to everyone how interesting/fun science can be;

-- Always trying to make the better from the worst.

-Now, I can show some prints that I take in the passing years of development my personal game projects.
+Unity Developer currently working at Bernoulli.
+Below there's some personal projects that I'm currently work (or was working) on.

+Every public repository has education purpose.
+Feel free to download and see the mechanics.

 ## Projects